 It did take me quite a long time to go back to normal after the operation and I did find that some things were never going to be the same.
 It took me ages to get back to Swimming, as I was really nervous about what people were going to say, but finally, I accepted that people were going to stare and make comments, it was natural and not something that I should be embarrassed about, I quickly learned to try and be proud of my scar and what it represented, the fact that without it, I would, not be here.

-Peutz-Jeghers Syndrome has played a very large role in life so far and will continue to do so, but it is what makes me, James Sweeney and is something that I have learned to embrace.
+Peutz-Jeghers Syndrome has played a very large role in life so far and will continue to do so, but it is what makes me, James Sweeney and is something that I have learned to appreciate & embrace.
 I have been wanting to share my Peutz-Jeghers story for quite some time now, and as yesterday marked 6 years since it happened, I thought it was a great time to do so!

 Thank you all for reading today’s blog, what do you think?
-This was probably the most personal blog that I have ever written on the page so I hope you have enjoyed it!
+This is the most personal blog that I have ever written on the page so I hope you have enjoyed it!
 If you would like me to write a bit more about my life with Peutz-Jeghers Syndrome, let me know and I will see what I can do.

 What sort of blogs would you like to see on the page?
 Are there any series you would like to see me write?
 Is there a topic that you would like me to have a go at writing about?
 Let me know your thoughts about the above questions and about today’s blog in the comments below!